 Drift like silken butterflies"

 When Wilde wrote to the illustrator, Bernard Partridge, about the poem he specified that the children should look Japanese.
-Japan was a major inspiration for the writers and artists of the Esthetic Movement as well as a significant influence on French Impressionist painter such as Claude Monet of whom Wilde was a great admirer.
+Japan was a major inspiration for the writers and artists of the Aesthetic Movement as well as a significant influence on French Impressionist painter such as Claude Monet of whom Wilde was a great admirer.

 The manuscript was formerly in the collection of John Stetson Jr. whose father, also John, invented the Stetson hat.